abijithmg/supermarket_billing/README.md

 ## Introduction

-The Agrichain assignment focuses on creating a transparent and secure supply chain solution for the agricultural industry.
-By leveraging blockchain technology, we can ensure the traceability and authenticity of agricultural products from farm to consumer.
+Simulation of Simple Super Market billing with group discount offers

 ## Installation

 To install and run this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/abigopal/agrichain-assignment.git`
+1. Clone the repository: `git clone https://github.com/abijithmg/supermarket_billing.git`
-2. Install the required dependencies: `pip install -r requirements.txt` [Optionals]3.
-Configure the database connection in `config.py`
+2. Install pytest `pip install pytest`
-4. Run the application: `python app.py`
+3. Run the application: `python app.py`
+In case you want to run via docker
+1. Install the required dependencies: `brew install --cask docker` or docker desktop
+2. Make sure Docker Daemon is running `docker ps`
+3. From the project folder, to create build `docker build -t sm-billing .`
+4. In order to run the actual program `docker run -t -i sm-billing`

+## Unit Testing

+1. Make sure pytest is installed
+2. Comment the last line: print(f"Total price: {total_price}")
+2. From project folder run `pytest`

 ## Usage

 Once the application is up and running, you can perform the following actions:

-- Register as a farmer, distributor, or consumer
-- Add new products to the blockchain
-- Track the journey of a product through the supply chain
-- Verify the authenticity of a product
+Enter the items in the cart [Example: A, AB, CDBA, AAA, BAB etc]:
+Sample Input- BAB
+Sample Output- Total price: 95

 ## Contributing